tcheitz/CourierApp/README.md

 Input file should be given as an argument, application reads inputs from the specified .txt file.
 The file should be placed in _**src/main/resources/input_files**_ folder.

+### Tests

+Tests are created in the **src/test/java/com.courier** location.
+Tests are created before functionalities, covering edge cases.
+Run tests with below command:

+    mvn test

 ### Models

 Create models to group respective fields for each Object.
 Namely, **Offer** model, **Package** model, **Vehicle** model in a model package.

+### Services

+Create **PackageService** to include operations such as calculating discount for applicable offers, total cost for each package, loading packages into vehicles, and estimating time for each package.
+Implementation of these functionalites only by passing respective tests.